 Like many other natural healing substances, alfalfa seeds contain compounds that are believed to have antioxidant properties.
 Antioxidants are special compounds that prevent oxidative stress from harming your cellular tissues.
 Medicago sativa seeds also contain unique compounds that may make them beneficial for a variety of common ailments and medical conditions.

-If you suffer from any of the conditions or ailments we’ve listed above, then you might benefit from using alfalfa extract.
 Even if you’re in perfect health, many of the compounds in this natural seed extract are widely regarded as antioxidants, which means that taking alfalfa seed extract may help your body protect itself from the harmful effects of oxidative stress.

 Most of the beneficial components of alfalfa seed extract are water-soluble, which means they will absorb into your body relatively rapidly.
 Repeated ingestion of alfalfa extract is necessary, however, to experience positive results.
 Generally speaking, you might notice beneficial effects 3-7 days after you start taking alfalfa seed extract.